 Key Takeaways

-Expectation vs. Endurance
+Expectation and Endurance

-The Risk of Performance Faith
+The Cost of Performance Faith

 Renewal in Daily Practices